Paul Winter: Earth music

 In 1968, when he attended a lecture on whale songs by Roger Payne at Rockefeller University in New York City, Payne and Scott McVay discovered that humpbacks produce sounds in intricate patterns that fit the definition of "songs."
 These change over time and represent a cultural tradition passed orally from one whale to the next.
 Winter was thrilled by the soulful beauty of these humpback whale voices, in much the same way as when he had first heard jazz saxophonists like Charlie Parker.
-Listening to the long, complex songs the whales repeat, he was amazed by their musical intelligence, and shocked to learn that these extraordinary creatures were rapidly being hunted to extinction.
+Listening to the whale songs on repeat, he was amazed by their musical intelligence, and shocked to learn that these creatures were rapidly being hunted to extinction.
 They opened the door to the whole symphony of nature and changed the direction of Winter's musical life.

-Another milestone was hearing Roger Payne's 1970 album Songs of the Humpback Whale, which popularized the whale songs, and was perhaps the greatest single contribution to awakening humanity to whales.
-The grandfather of all natural sound recordings, and a bestseller, it touched the hearts of millions of people throughout the world.
-(Winter believed that it contributed more, perhaps, towards saving whales and sea mammals than all other efforts put together, and re-released the album on his Living Music label in 1990.)
+Another milestone was hearing Roger Payne's 1970 album Songs of the Humpback Whale, which popularized the whale songs.

 During the 1970s, Winter became involved in the movement to bring awareness of whales and their extraordinary music to the world.
 In late 1976, Governor Jerry Brown declared Whale Day" in California.
-He convened a three day whale conference in Sacramento, bringing together biologists such as John Lily; filmmakers; environmentalists; poets, including Gary Snyder; musicians such as Joni Mitchell and the Paul Winter Consort; and fans of the whales.
+He convened a three-day whale conference in Sacramento, bringing together biologists such as John Lilly; filmmakers; environmentalists; poets, including Gary Snyder; musicians such as Joni Mitchell and the Paul Winter Consort; and fans of the whales.
 During the early 1970s, as whale consciousness emerged in the culture, Japan began to come under widespread criticism for its continued whaling operations.
 From the Sacramento whale conference came the idea that, rather than boycott Japan, efforts should be made to communicate with Japanese environmentalists and share with them the growing body of information about whales and why they should be protected.
-This resulted the next April in a large contingent of biologists and musicians (including the Paul Winter Consort, Mimi Fariña, Jackson Browne, and the fusion band, Stuff, featuring Steve Gadd), along with Governor Brown, traveling to Tokyo for a week of performances.
+During the following April, this resulted in a large contingent of biologists and musicians (including the Paul Winter Consort, Mimi Fariña, Jackson Browne, and the fusion band, Stuff, featuring Steve Gadd), along with Governor Brown, traveling to Tokyo for a week of performances.
 Called "Japan Celebrates the Whale and Dolphin," it was reportedly the first environmental event ever held in Japan.